Grand Slam of Darts Betting Odds and Event Info

 Location: Wolverhampton

 The Grand Slam of Darts brings together the best players from across both the PDC and international circuits.
-It's one of the most competitive and unpredictable events on the darts calendar, known for its unique group-stage format and its mix of proven champions and emerging stars.
+It is one of the most competitive and unpredictable events on the darts calendar, known for its unique group stage format and its mix of proven champions and emerging stars.

-Price, in particular, has made the tournament his own in recent times, claiming multiple Grand Slam titles and establishing himself as one of the strongest stage players in the field.
+Gerwyn Price in particular has built a strong association with the tournament, claiming multiple Grand Slam titles and establishing himself as one of the most formidable stage performers of his era.

 Tournament Format